 property.

-attribute if we want to trigger rendering.
+attribute if you want to trigger re-rendering when the value changes

 xxxxxxxxxx

-import {r} from './dist/Solarite.js';
+import h from './dist/Solarite.min.js';

 class BindingDemo extends HTMLElement {